-After doing research and having an understanding of what COPD was I wanted to do something to raise awareness for the disease while honoring my dad and the missions of people worldwide that are affected by this same disease.
+After doing research and having an understanding of what COPD was I wanted to do something to raise awareness for the disease while honoring my dad and the people worldwide that are affected by this same disease.
 At sat around thinking of things that I could do to raise awareness and thought to myself that I could begin running because I was a runner while I was in high school.

 At the end of 2013 I ran my first marathon in Indianapolis Indiana.
 After completing my first marathon it was the worst experience of my life because of how bad my legs hurt and how long it took to finish the race but I made my dad proud because I was doing something for him so I waited until early 2014 and told myself that I wanted to attempt to run two marathons and continue raising awareness COPD and honoring the people that were unable to run.
 I began training properly and had a better understanding of how hard a marathon was.
 I completed two marathons in 2014 but the important thing was is that people were noticing what I was doing and who I was running for.
 I had the opportunity to meet people and talk to them about what COPD was and that was a win for me.